Wolfieeewolf/OpenRGB2MQTT/README.md

 Restart you Qt Creator if it was running and this should register the module.

+## Building

+OpenRGB2MQTT uses the OpenRGB submodule you will have to clone that into the OpenRGB2MQTT directory

 ## Installation

 1. Download the plugin file (OpenRGB2MQTT.dll)